DAOstack

 Using DAOstack:

-Understand Mechanics: Learn holographic consensus before setting up DAO.
+Understand Mechanics: Learn holographic consensus before setting up a DAO.

-Clear Processes: Define proposal process and voting rules clearly.
+Clear Processes: Define proposal processes and voting rules clearly.

 Education: Educate members on voting and governance.